hdngr/advanced-gulp-example/README.md

 This code was generated with the [generator-gulp-angular](https://github.com/Swiip/generator-gulp-angular) Yeoman Generator.

 ## Getting Started
-Since the site was already scaffolded with Yeoman, you actually don't need to have it installed.
+Since the site was already scaffolded with Yeoman, you actually don't need to have Yeoman installed.
 But, you should have gulp installed globally:
 ```
 npm install -g gulp